foreverwhatever/foreverwhatever.github.io/_posts/2015-12-28-jekyll-and-jupyter.md

 # {{page.title}}

 > Undoubtedly, `jupyter` is my favorite tool for innovation.
 And, `jekyll` is my most trusted open source resource.
-This blog post combines the `jekyll` static site & blogs with `jupyter` notebook namespaces for live document development.
+This blog post combines the `jekyll` static sites to blog with `jupyter` notebooks & create reusable code during live document development.

 ---